outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - example:
           - apply 'have multiple variance sources' to 'variance sources' for intent 'distribute power' of input variance across sources
         - filter optimizations by contradicting intents that are identifiable as useful for functions connecting problem/solution structures
+    - apply error types to interface component design/optimization
+      - applying error type solutions to functions
+        - 'avoiding dependencies'
+        - 'avoiding traps leading to dead-end static states where variance injections cant change the system'
+      - to avoid the associated error types:
+        - 'missing dependencies', 'cost of generating dependencies'
+        - 'lack of flexibility', 'lack of potential', 'lack of functionality'

   - apply definition of errors as structures of difference (what is not correct, meaning different from correct) to generate error types (structures of difference, like stacking variable permutations/distortions or generating new variables) and error patterns
     - create error types of ai using core combination generative function